 - whole milk as needed to thin the glaze

 Begin the Sponge

 - Add the honey and yeast to the milk.
-Wait 5 minutes after adding it to the milk to make sure it is live.
+Allow the yeast to bloom in the warm liquid for 5 minutes.
 If it begins to foam, continue.
 If it doesn't, throw it out and start again with new yeast.

 - Add the bread flour to a medium-size mixing bowl, then add the yeast mixture and whisk them together to create a very thick batter.